OroCloud’s customer support is available for Oro authorized partners and Enterprise Edition customers.

 Oro support team continues to put in all possible efforts to provide an initial response to the tickets within:

 - 24 business hours for P2-P4 issues

 Create a Support Request

-If you are struggling to resolve an issue with the existing documentation and you would like to get technical assistance:
+If you are struggling to resolve an issue with the existing documentation, and you would like to get technical assistance or report security issue:

 Proceed to the Oro Inc. support desk using the link in your Welcome to Oro Enterprise email.

 Log into your existing account or register a new one.